DSC-HBTU/Calculator/README.md

 # Calculator
-The android calculator with a better UI
+The android calculator with a better UI by Yogendra
 # Screenshots

 ![1a](https://user-images.githubusercontent.com/24194649/32244143-a52ddda0-be9d-11e7-91ef-32b60d30ca95.jpeg)